microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/WPF.RichInput.md

-# WPF RichInput Library
+# WPF RichInput library
 This library is a extension of the WPF renderer.
 It adds a dependency on the WPF Toolkit to add rich Email, Number, Telephone, Date and Time input controls.

 ## Add a renderer
-This is available as a nuget packages.
+This is available as a nuget package.
 ```csharp
 nuget install AdaptiveCards.Xaml.WPF.RichInput
 ```